10 ways to boost your pension savings and get a comfortable retirement

 You can pay a lump sum into your pension alongside regular contributions.
 If you are lucky enough to have a windfall consider paying at least some of it into your pension.
 Any extra amount should benefit from tax relief too (up to a certain limit) so you can see it as a double windfall.
 The sooner you invest your lump sum, the more time it will have to grow.

-Any unused part of this annual allowance from the past three years can be carried forward – very useful if you benefit from a windfall or substantial pay rise.
+If you have not used part of your annual allowance from the past three years, this can be carried forward which is very useful if you benefit from a windfall or substantial pay rise.

 8. Delay taking your state pension

-If you reached state pension age before April 6, 2016:
+If you reach state pension age on or after 6 April 2016:

-If you reach state pension age after April 6, 2016:
+If you reached state pension age before 6 April 2016:

 9. Take advantage of state benefits